 A referral may be made by a young person over the age of 16 but under the age of 25.

 In addition, anyone else can bring a child or young person who has (or may have) SEN to the attention of the Local Authority, particularly where they think an EHC needs assessment may be necessary.
 This could include, for example, foster carers, health and social care professionals, early years practitioners, youth offending teams or probation services, those responsible for education in custody, school or college staff or a family friend.

 When the Local Authority considers whether or not an EHC needs assessment is necessary the decision is made in line with the following principle legislation, regulations and guidance:

 Section 36 of the Children and Families Act 2014; and regulations 3, 4 and 5 of the SEND Regulations 2014 and Including All Children and Young People: Guidance for Implementing the SEND Code of Practice: 0 - 25, 2014

 Further information regarding EHC needs assessment and EHCPs can be found in the Special Educational Needs & Disability Code of Practice: 0 - 25 years.

 Referral forms can be accessed from the Local Offer site.

-Advice regarding the SEN process is available to all schools, colleges, parents and young people from the SEN Team. the service can also be contacted by email: email@example.com
+Advice regarding the SEND process is available to all schools, colleges, parents and young people from the SEND Team. the service can also be contacted by email: email@example.com

 The service is for those children and young people who are identified as having SEN. Therefore, the Local Authority must conduct an assessment of EHC needs when it considers that it may be necessary for special Educational Provision to be made for the child or young person in accordance with an EHC Plan.